 \subsection{The complete eight-point integrand}

-We have now fixed the two-loop eight point integrand.
-It consists of three parts, reflecting the sequence of on-shell constraint used to fix the integrand: the soft-constructible, the maximal-cut and double-triangle integrands.
+We have now fixed the two-loop eight-point integrand.
+It consists of three parts, reflecting the sequence of on-shell constraints used to fix the integrand: the soft-constructible, the maximal-cut, and double-triangle integrands.
 The latter is determined by the cancellation of soft-collinear divergences and vanishing cuts with three-point sub-amplitude.
 We write:

 The explicit form of $A_{8,soft}^{\text{$2$-loop}}$and $A_{8,max-cut}^{\text{$2$-loop}}$ are given in eq.(\ref{SoftAnsw}) and eq.(\ref{2LoopMaxCut}) respectively, while $A_{8,tri}^{\text{$2$-loop}}=A_{3\mathrm{pt}}^{dt}+A_{\mathrm{coll}}^{dt}$ is given as: